vintran93/vintran93/README.md

 I highly value client's needs and strive to create products that will be beneficial to the tech industry.
 I am a curious and natural problem solver and always want to keep learning and improving my skillset.
 I am amicable and always trying to be positive and ensure the company is meeting its goals and expectations all while staying up-to-date and innovative.

-If I am not coding, I am still learning new things and staying busy in other hobbies such as playing piano or learning a new trick on a skateboard.

 You can check out my portfolio website [here](https://vincent-tran-portfolio-website.vercel.app/).

 Projects 📚 ✏️